aravind-sadharani/chandraveena/src/blog/r9-bairagi/index.md

 Ragas in Indian Classical music have often taken inspiration from folk tunes.
 They have then become formalised according to the principles of the Indian Raga system.
 Read my posts on [what makes Indian Classical music "Classical"](/blog/what-is-classical) and on [Lakshana which define the grammar of Indian Classical Music](/blog/grammar-of-music).

 *Raga Bairagi* could be an example of this phenomenon.
 There is a tribe of people in India known as *Bairagi*, who are basically devotees of *Vishnu*.
 The word Bairagi is likely an alteration of the word *Vairagi* which means "one who has let go of worldly desires".
 Many people of this sect perform pujas and other priestly duties in temples.
-Considering how many shlokas are chanted in Raga Bairagi, is it possible that this Raga originated from this community?
+Many saint poets of India have been from this community.
+One famous example is Swami Haridas, Guru of Tansen.
+Considering this background, and many shlokas that are chanted in Raga Bairagi, is it possible that this Raga originated from this community?

 Today it a well developed Raga, presented in many classical concerts.
 Some classifications put Raga Bairagi under the *Bhairav* family.
 I am of a different opinion.
 Let us briefly look at it.
 Bhairav's notes are **Sa re Ga ma Pa dha Ni** while Bairagi's notes are **Sa re ma Pa ni**.
 As you can see, Bairagi excludes **Ga, dha** and utilizes **ni** when Bhairav **Ni**.
 I think, neither in phrasing or consonances nor in terms of the scale, does Bairagi have any relation to Bhairav.